-The Samsung Galaxy S10 Plus is the new, almost-everything-included Samsung phone that you really want, if you can afford it and handle its massive 6.4-inch display.
+The Samsung Galaxy S10 Plus was the almost-everything-included Samsung phone you really want – if you can afford it and handle its massive 6.4-inch display.
 It was the highlight of the company's output from 2019.

 With a 93.1% screen-to-body ratio, the pixels now stretch from the small top speaker down to the thin bottom chin, and spill over the curved left and right edges.
 This remains one of the best-looking screens in a smartphone.
 Hidden under the glass is an ultrasonic fingerprint sensor on the front, and the new Wireless PowerShare feature on back, allowing you to Qi-charge other devices.

 - 512GB version: $1,249 / £1,099 / AU$1,849